Watchdog warns EU not to water down insurance rules

 EIOPA will not publish individual company results of the test.

-Bernardino said there was no need to centralise supervision of top insurers in one go, as the European Central Bank will do for leading euro zone lenders from next year.
+Bernardino said there was no need to centralize supervision of top insurers in one go, as the European Central Bank will do for leading euro zone lenders from next year.

 Global regulators have designated nine insurers on a list for extra supervision and possible capital requirements because of their size and reach, with five from the EU.